-Corresponding to these explanations are three groups of theories: (1) The Naïve Productivity theory; (2) the Indirect Productivity theories; (3) the Use theories .
-118-119 CHAPTER II THE NAÏVE PRODUCTIVITY THEORIES J. B. Say their founder Nature, Labour, and Capital are the factors of wealth, and, like rent and wage, interest is the price of a Productive Service 121-122 Adapting the problem to Say's terms we get two answers: (1) Capital directly creates surplus value, and takes that as its payment (thus making it a production problem); (2) the Service must be paid and prices must rise to cover the payment (thus a distribution problem) The development after Say Schön and Riedel consider it self-evident that Capital must produce a "rent" or surplus Roscher, wavering between Natural and Loan interest, coordinates the Productivity and the Abstinence theory .
-128-30 In France, Leroy-Beaulieu, in Italy, Scialoja, represent this theory Criticism.
-Division of the theory into its two forms 132 The first form-that capital directly produces value-rests on the mere empirical observation that the employment of capital is followed by surplus value But to find the origin of value in production involves an erroneous theory of value For value corresponds with costs only as goods are useful and scarce; and though production turns out valuable goods, it is not production that gives them value-it is a cause, not the cause .
-136 An application: if value does not arise in production, the other factor of production, labour, cannot confer it The second form-that the increased product must contain a surplus of value over the capital consumed-is by no means self-evident Why should not the value of the capital rise to the value of its product, and surplus value vanish?
-139

-Summary: failure of this theory in either form to explain Value,
+Corresponding to these explanations are three groups of theories: (1) The Naïve Productivity theory; (2) the Indirect Productivity theories; (3) the Use theories PAGE 118-119 CHAPTER II THE NAÏVE PRODUCTIVITY THEORIES J. B. Say their founder 120 Adapting the problem to Say's terms we get two answers: (1) Capital directly creates surplus value, and takes that as its payment (thus making it a production problem); (2) the Service must be paid and prices must rise to cover the payment (thus a distribution problem) 123 - 25 The development after Say 126 Schön and Riedel consider it self-evident that Capital must produce a "rent" or surplus 127 Roscher, wavering between Natural and Loan interest, co- ordinates the Productivity and the Abstinence theory 128-30 In France, Leroy-Beaulieu, in Italy, Scialoja, represent this 191 theory 131 132 The first form-that capital directly produces value-rests on the mere empirical observation that the employment of capital 102 is followed by surplus value 133 But to find the origin of value in production involves an erroneous theory of value 134 For value corresponds with costs only as goods are useful and scarce; 135 duction that gives them value-it is a cause, not the cause α .
+136 An application: if value does not arise in production, the other 100 factor of production, labour, cannot confer it 137 The second form-that the increased product must contain a surplus of value over the capital consumed-is by no means self-evident 138 Why should not the value of the capital rise to the value of its product, and surplus value vanish?
+139 Summary: failure of this theory in either form to explain Value, and therefore Surplus Value 140